-The list of recommended updates to the Growth Policy that were generated during this review are listed in Appendix A.
+- The list of recommended updates to the Growth Policy that were generated during this review are listed in Appendix A. - Appendix G contains the specific Amendment Procedures contained in the Growth Policy.

 Code Reform

 While this review project is required by State law, it also coincides with the need for a larger, more comprehensive approach to land use regulation that will address pressing issues, align regulations with policy and community values, consider equity in land use, and produce code reform.
 This Growth Policy review and future update is foundational to, and interfaces with, the comprehensive code reform project since work on land use regulations must be in accordance with the Growth Policy.
 Information and recommendations from the proposed audit that will be part of the code reform project will factor into a growth policy update.
 The auditing process will include an evaluation of equity related to land uses in our community.
 This will be another key lens to inform potential updates to the Growth Policy, and will build off of what comes out of this review.
 An updated Growth Policy will likely need to be in place in order to implement some aspects of the comprehensive code reform.